iamdudeman/NodeBlues/README.md

 ```

 ## Hot Module Reloading
 NodeBlues makes hot module reloading with Webpack a breeze!
 Import WebpackHMRPlugin and include it in your webpack config.
+The port for hot module reloading will be 1 above what you set the server as.
+By default uses port 1337 so you will want to use 1338 for HMR.

 ```
-const WebpackHMRPlugin = require('nodeblues').WebpackHMRPlugin;
+const WebpackHMRPlugin = require('nodeblues/webpack').WebpackHMRPlugin;

 {
     plugins: [
-        new WebpackHMRPlugin('localhost', 1337)
+        new WebpackHMRPlugin('localhost', 1338)
     ]
 }
 ```